PetroIvaniuk/llms-tools/README.md

 - [Track-Anything](https://github.com/gaomingqi/Track-Anything) - a flexible and interactive tool for video object tracking and segmentation.
 It is developed upon Segment Anything, can specify anything to track and segment via user clicks only
 - [EdgeSAM](https://mmlab-ntu.github.io/project/edgesam/) - an accelerated variant of the SAM, optimized for efficient execution on edge devices with minimal compromise in performance
 - [EfficientSAM](https://yformer.github.io/efficient-sam/) - light-weight SAM models that exhibit decent performance with largely reduced complexity, by MetaAI
-- [SAM2](https://ai.meta.com/blog/segment-anything-2/) - the next generation of Segment Anything Model for videos and images, by MetaAI
-- [SAM](https://segment-anything.com/), [Blog: Introducing SAM](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [Code](https://github.com/facebookresearch/segment-anything) - Segment Anything Model is a new AI model that can "cut out" any object, in any image, with a single click.
+- [SAM](https://ai.facebook.com/blog/segment-anything-foundation-model-image-segmentation/), [SAM2](https://ai.meta.com/blog/segment-anything-2/) - Segment Anything Model is a new AI model that can "cut out" any object, in any image, with a single click.
 SAM is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training, by MetaAI
-- [DINOv2](https://ai.facebook.com/blog/dino-v2-computer-vision-self-supervised-learning/) - a new method for training high-performance CV models, state-of-the-art CV models with self-supervised learning
 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - a neural network that predicts an implicit density field from a single image

 ## Video & Animation
+- [Matrix-Game 2.0](https://matrix-game-v2.github.io/) - an interactive world model generates long videos on-the-fly via few-step auto-regressive diffusion (high-quality minute-level videos across diverse scenes at an ultra-fast speed of 25 FPS)
 - [SkyReels V2](https://github.com/SkyworkAI/SkyReels-V2) - the model weights and inference code for our infinite-length film generative models
-- [Wan2.1](https://github.com/Wan-Video/Wan2.1) - a comprehensive and open suite of video foundation models that pushes the boundaries of video generation
+- [Wan2.1](https://github.com/Wan-Video/Wan2.1), [Wan2.2](https://github.com/Wan-Video/Wan2.2) -  Effective MoE Architecture; Cinematic-level Aesthetics; Complex Motion Generation; Efficient High-Definition Hybrid TI2V
 - [Veo](https://deepmind.google/technologies/veo/veo-1/) - generates high-quality 1080p resolution videos in a wide range of cinematic and visual styles that can go beyond a minute; [Veo2](https://deepmind.google/technologies/veo/veo-2/) - creates videos with realistic motion and high quality output, up to 4K; [VideoFX](https://aitestkitchen.withgoogle.com/tools/video-fx) - a new experimental tool designed to help support creatives through the storytelling journey, by Google
 - [GEN-1](https://runwayml.com/ai-magic-tools/gen-1/) & [Research](https://research.runwayml.com/gen1), [GEN-2](https://runwayml.com/ai-magic-tools/gen-2/) & [Research](https://research.runwayml.com/gen2), GEN-3-alpha & [Research](https://runwayml.com/blog/introducing-gen-3-alpha/), Gen-4 & [Research](https://runwayml.com/research/introducing-runway-gen-4) - a new frontier for high-fidelity, controllable video generation.
 It is a major improvement in fidelity, consistency, and motion over Gen-2, and a step towards building [General World Models](https://research.runwayml.com/introducing-general-world-models), by Runway
 - [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) - A Systematic Framework For Large Video Generation Model